 Advanced optical elements incorporate features that yield vastly improved performance but pose significant measurement challenges.
 Examples of such features are complex surfaces, i.e., surfaces that are neither flat nor spherical, micro- and nano-scale surface structures, extreme accuracies, special materials and coatings, and adaptive technologies.
 The development and manufacture of these advanced features depend strongly on advances in traceable metrology for optical figure and wavefront.
-In high-impact applications, such as semiconductor lithography, the required form accuracies are at the (sub-) nanometer level.
-Traceability requires standards-compliant uncertainty statements that are often difficult to develop, but are increasingly demanded for ISO-certified quality systems and export.
+In many high-impact applications, such as semiconductor lithography, the required form accuracies are at the (sub-) nanometer level.
 No general, widely-recognized, validated way exists to calibrate complex and nano-structured (optical) surfaces, and the application range and uncertainty of existing methods are poorly understood.
 This is a persistent measurement barrier to the widespread manufacture and adoption of these elements, despite their high potential for product innovations.

 The project addresses these measurement challenges through the following objectives: